More-Wrong/Factorio-True-Nukes/README.md

  - A rocket launched version of the 1 kiloton yield artillery shell
  - A Hiroshima grade artillery shell.
 This has a yield of ~15 kilotons, equivalent to the Hiroshima 'Little Boy' explosion
  - A 100kt artillery shell.
 This is equivalent to many real nuclear weapons, and is ridiculously large.
+ - The nuclear weapon building.
+This can detonate at 15kt, 100kt or 1Mt.
+1Mt requires at least 20GB of RAM to avoid crashing.

 The cannon shell has the effect of making the tank a viable late-game option, as it can realistically defeat behemoth enemies, although the tank will almost always take some damage from the blast.